 Interestingly, as awareness grows about the advantages of palliative care, at least from a patient’s perspective, one trend is to offer more physical therapy.
-According to the Indian Journal of Palliative Care, physical therapy helps clients in the final days, and these improved abilities also improve their safety and provide a nice boost to their quality of life.
+According to the Indian Journal of Palliative Care, physical therapy helps patients in the final days, and these improved abilities also improve their safety and provide a nice boost to their quality of life.

-Above and Beyond Home Health Care is happy to offer the services of physical therapists and physical therapist assistants who are happy to put together customized programs for clients, depending on their particular health needs.
+Above and Beyond Home Health Care is happy to offer the services of physical therapists and physical therapist assistants who are happy to put together customized programs for patients, depending on their particular health needs.